rbhatia1997/CityOfHopeIoTResearch/README.md

 1) First, install [Processing Version 2.2.1]("https://processing.org/download/").
 I recommend version 2.2.1 as we haven't tested for other versions.

 2) You're going to want to open the .pde file (called TeaPot) in Processing - in order to visualize the data.

+3) Make sure that the MPU6050 library and the tools zip-file is installed in the libraries folder of Processing in order for it to work.